Dynamics of Topological Defects in Type-II Superconductors under Gradients of Temperature/Spin Density: MOTION OF SINGLE VORTEX UNDER TEMPERATURE GRADIENT

 \section{MOTION OF SINGLE VORTEX UNDER TEMPERATURE GRADIENT}

-In this section, we apply the analytical methods developed in Sec.~\ref {sec2gradT} for the domain wall model to analyze the motion of an isolated vortex under a temperature gradient.
+In this section, we extend the analytical methods developed for the domain wall analysis in Sec.~\ref{sec2gradT} to an isolated vortex under a temperature gradient.
 The goal of this section is to derive an explicit expression for the velocity of the vortex.
-As we will see later, this expression closely corresponds to the one obtained in the domain-wall case, and its sign indicates that the vortex moves toward the higher-temperature region.
+As we will see later, this expression closely corresponds to the one obtained in the domain wall case, and its sign indicates that the vortex moves toward the higher-temperature region.

 We begin by redefining the model.
 We consider a three-dimensional superconductor and choose the axis of the isolated vortex to be along the $z$-axis, assuming that all physical quantities are independent of the $z$-coordinate.
 The system extends infinitely along the $z$-direction, and in the $xy$-plane, it is defined in the square region $-L/2 \leq x \leq +L/2$, $-L/2 \leq y \leq +L/2$.
 The vortex lies at $(x,y)=(0,0)$.
 We assume that the system length $L$ is much larger than both the coherence length and the magnetic penetration length.